SingularityLabs-ai/TruthGPT-mini/README.md

 AI chatbot designed to prioritize factual accuracy and combat misinformation.
 Its name suggests a combination of truth-seeking ("Truth") with the elimination of AI-generated hallucinations or misleading information ("hallucination eliminating").

-In a world of growing problem of disinformation and the need for reliable sources of information.
-If successful, TruthGPT could be a valuable tool for journalists, researchers, and anyone seeking accurate information.
+In a world of growing problem of disinformation and the need for reliable sources of information, TruthGPT could be a valuable tool for journalists, researchers, and anyone seeking accurate information.

 [![author][author-image]][author-url]
 [![license][license-image]][license-url]